petcupaula/robot-rasa-nlp/data/nlu.md

 - Tell me another joke
 - Can you tell jokes
 - Can you tell me a joke?
+- Know any jokes?

 ## intent:ask_languages
 - Which languages do you speak?
+- What languages can you use?
+- What languages do you know?
+- do you speak any other languages?
+- what else do you know besides English?
+- are you bilingual?
+- are you multilingual?
+- How many languages can you speak?
+- What languages are you fluent in?
+- How many different languages are you fluent in?

 ## intent:ask_like
 - Do you like [mexican](cuisine) food?